 The former reading room was gifted by Sir Percy Loraine of Styford in 1948 to trustees for the benefit of the village.
 Built at the turn of the last century, the reading room has been over the years a local library and games room, a YMCA for troops during WW2, a hall for local dances, a dinner hall for the school, and a youth centre.

 At the turn of this century, funds were raised to erect an entirely new building, the Millennium Hall, on the site of the old reading room which was demolished.

 Up to 2018, the Millennium Hall housed the Riding Mill pre-school, until this organisation moved to the grounds of the First School.
 The Parish Council is the custodian trustee.

 The management and maintenance of both halls and grounds are mainly provided for by unpaid volunteers.

 The charity comprises of trustees who also act in a voluntary capacity for the charity.
 Regular clubs which are primarily Riding Mill based, may affiliate to the hall's for which they receive special hire rates.
 Affiliated clubs promise to fund raise on behalf of the charity.

 The halls are not publicly funded.
 Their income consists solely from their hire together with fundraising grants and events.

-As a charity, we wish to extend our very grateful thanks to all organisations and individuals who have provided financial support to the VHT over the years and made possible its many improvements for this valued village hub.
+As a charity, we wish to extend our very grateful thanks to all organisations and individuals who have provided financial support to the charity over the years and made possible its many improvements for this valued village hub.
 And also our heartfelt gratitude to all past and present volunteers; you make a village into a community!